 This section describes how to connect to Fivetran using Partner Connect.
 Each user creates their own connection.

 The per-user connection experience is in Public Preview.
-You can disable the ability to create per-user connections by contacting your Databricks representative.
+You can disable the ability to create per-user connections by contacting your Databricks account team.

 Before you connect to Fivetran using Partner Connect, make sure you have the following: